Martin-Bonte/Minishell/README.md

  - Launch as normal mode with     [./mysh]
  - Exit shell pressing     [^D]

-the [ ] have not to be written
+the "["  "]" have not to be written

-The code respects Epitech-Norm and contains no memory leak and no error.
+The code respects Epitech-Norm and contains no error.
 Notice : custom built-in cd env setenv unsetenv have to be written

+Warning : The Minishell project work only on Ubuntu and Linux Shell